Afshin-A/Obsidian/CS/Networking/Networking.md

 # Managing Computer Networks
 ## Subnet
 A **subnet** (sub-network) is created by a router.
-The router physically divide a network into smaller sub-networks for enhanced security and performance.
+The router physically divides a network into smaller sub-networks for enhanced security and performance.
 We have a few computers connected together via a network switch.
 When computers within the network want to communicate with each other, they broadcast a signal.
 The broadcast domain consists of all computers connected to the router.
 If there are many computers in the network, the data traffic causes a slow down.
 So we create smaller networks (computers connected together by a switch) and place routers that connect these subnetworks.
-Broadcasts do not go bast routers.
+Broadcasts do not go past routers.
 In addition, this adds modularity to the network: because the computers in one subnet do not have access to the data flow of the other subnets.

 ## VLAN